eldooon/reading-ios-nsnumber-v-nsinteger-ios-0616/README.md

 The `isEqualToNumber:` method works similarly for comparing the equivalence of two `NSNumber`s as the `isEqualToString:` method does for two `NSString`s.

+## Extra!
+Extra!

+If you have time, review this oddity that's possible in Objective-C due to the pecularity of primitives and the `NSNumber` wrapper.
+But don't stress over it if you don't quite understand it—it's only here as a curiosity.

-## Unsigning the Negative Sign
+### Unsigning the Negative Sign

-As a curiosity, let's see what happens when we incorrectly read a negative signed integer as an unsigned integer:
+Let's see what happens when we incorrectly capture a negative signed integer conversion into an unsigned integer variable and then read it:

 ```objc
 NSInteger negOne = -1;